RenneManny/TA-AC-BACKEND-express-CRUD-TNaaae/block-BNaacy/index.md

 Create a user resource

 1. generate User model
-2. add a POST request on "/users" in user router to handle form data.
+2. add a P OST request on "/users" in user router to handle form data.
 3. Send user information from html form which can be requested by doing GET request on "/users/new"
 4. Console user data in req.body in router file
 5. Save user to database using `User` model